fquinner/fquinner.github.io/_posts/2016-06-07-wearing-two-hats-with-openmama.md

 adopters of the technology and they want others to adopt it too.

 To be a little more succinct, the roadmap is signed off on by the Steering Committee in periodic sync ups - it is absolutely not dicated by SR Labs.
+OpenMAMA also has an active community of users and contributors who would cry foul at the first sign of an anti-competitive project direction, so in many ways, the biggest guardian of the project's integrity is its transparency which is greater than ever since its move to Github.

 ### Summing up